samdish7/samdish7/README.md

 ## About me:

 - B.S. in Computer Science, Salisbury University Alumni. 🥳
-- Software Engineer @ NSA :computer:
+- Software Engineer at a fun place 😉

 ## Languages Used:
   - C/C++ (Strongest 💪)